Movie Review – Nymphomaniac, Volume I

 Let’s be honest, though: a fair proportion of the audience for this film are going to be horny boys who dream of titillation at the hands of a film labeled after one of man’s greatest fantasies, a woman who just wants to f@ck.
 Hell, even I’ll admit that at several stages of my not-in-a-relationship lives, I’ve dreamed of finding a woman who just wants a physical relationship and that’s it, and wants it constantly.
 Hell, entire websites exist that are devoted to the concept!
 The fact that a nymphomaniac is traditionally portrayed in Western culture as female (when in fact it could just as easily be used to describe a man who wants constant sex…. although what man doesn’t, or at least wouldn’t if he could?) notwithstanding, most men have held the term “nympho” up as some unattainable, mythical creature who, unless you dwell in the porn industry, cannot possibly exist.
 To say Nymphomaniac panders to the lower porn-loving addict is plain wrong, for this film is replete with ideas and concepts so far stretching the bounds of not only good taste, but human sexuality, that it most assuredly is a work of art.

 Like most controversial artworks, however, Nymphomaniac requires a certain mindset before entering.
 The film’s sex scenes, filmed almost entirely hand-held and verite style, aren’t really that sexy, in terms of arousal for the viewer.
-They’re titillating in only the most minor, curiosity-fueled manner; they’re mostly matter-of-fact, an aesthetic derived from the point that these scenes are a retelling of events by Joe to Seligman, and probably lack the “gory” detail of most mainstream pornography.
-Joe’s initial encounter with Jerome, in which she asks him to take her virginity, feels flavorless and numbing, as the movie’s first true “sex scene”, and should be an indication of the inherent disassociation between Joe, and the sex she engages in, on any kind of emotional level.
+They’re titillating in only the most minor, curiosity-fuelled manner; they’re mostly matter-of-fact, an aesthetic derived from the point that these scenes are a retelling of events by Joe to Seligman, and probably lack the “gory” detail of most mainstream pornography.
+Joe’s initial encounter with Jerome, in which she asks him to take her virginity, feels flavourless and numbing, as the movie’s first true “sex scene”, and should be an indication of the inherent disassociation between Joe, and the sex she engages in, on any kind of emotional level.
 Von Trier perfectly captures her passionless live, a life lived purely to service her base desires for sex, yet counter-intuitively driving a wedge between not only her own family, but also other families of the men she sleeps with.
 Case in point – one “client” of hers, arrives with bags packed having left his wife, only to suddenly find said wife (Uma Thurman, in a cataclysmic portrayal of restrained fury and utter devastation) land soon after on the doorstep, three young children in tow.
 The confrontation, it must be said, is painful and raw; when sex is involved, emotion always runs high.

 Sex aside (which is hard to do, considering just how much there is in Volume 1), the film’s primary focus is on Joe’s recounting of her past to Seligman, and both Skarsgard (looking confused and insecure) and Gainsbourgh (looking physically fragile yet strong of will) are superb, offering nuance and contrast to their characters.
-Portraying Joe as a younger version, Stacy Martin is a standout, her facade and stoic demeanor tested throughout (especially towards the end, when facing the death of her father (a terrific Christian Slater) and the realization of her emotional vacuum after a tryst with Jerome.
+Portraying Joe as a younger version, Stacy Martin is a standout, her façade and stoic demeanour tested throughout (especially towards the end, when facing the death of her father (a terrific Christian Slater) and the realization of her emotional vacuum after a tryst with Jerome.
 Martin’s performance is where this film reaches the level of possible masterpiece; frankly, if this is her debut, it’s on a par with Adele Exarchopolous’ performance in Blue Is The Warmest Color, a film with which Nymphomaniac shares a lot of similarities in terms of its portrayal of sexual awareness, but also tonally, and occasionally, visually.
 The now reviled Shia LaBeouf (who courted controversy during Nymphomaniac’s release after finding himself at the center of a plagiarism scandal) is relatively low key here too, providing an aurally perplexing (seriously, what is that accent he’s using?), yet natural performance as one of Joe’s more memorable “relationships”.

 Von Trier is one of the most underrated visual artists of our age – if you’ve never seen Antichrist or Melancholia, for example, both of those films (regardless of their content) look stunning, and while Nymphomaniac often struggles with the same level of acute focus and raw beauty, it is a fascinating experiment in style and suggestion, if not outright contemplative superiority.
 The film maintains a lyrical, almost fantastical quality throughout, with von Trier using every trick he can to elicit an emotion, a feeling, a response from the viewer – Joe’s father’s death, for example, is played out in an extended sequence in monochrome, while the “present” sequences between Skarsgard and Gainsborough are staged with a complete restriction of camera extravagance, and the “flashback” sequences are all largely hand-held, or at least a lot more visually unbalanced.
 I’m sure repeat viewings will no doubt unwrap more elements I missed the first time round.
 Suffice to say, von Trier has delivered yet another visually sumptuous and magnetic screen opus that, while not as brilliantly hued as Melancholia, or rigidly ultra-focused as Antichrist, remains stamped with his definitive auteur style.